Securing Claude Cowork: A Security Practitioner’s Guide

 Note: Cowork is in research preview and the control landscape is evolving.
 We'll update this guide as capabilities and admin options change.

-If you read nothing else, know these nine things before enabling Claude Cowork for your organization.
+If you read nothing else, know these twelve things before enabling Claude Cowork for your organization.

 1. Cowork is not a chatbot.
 It runs code in a VM on the user’s machine, reads/writes local files, browses the web with the user’s session cookies, and can execute scheduled tasks unattended.